-As Winter sets in with days getting shorter, cooler and wetter, you might be thinking how much easier the laundry would be with a tumble dryer.
+You might be thinking how much easier the laundry would be with a tumble dryer.
 But what to go for?
 Condenser, Vented or Heat Pump?
 They all dry clothes, but the differences are around how they dispose of the damp air created in the drying process.
-With so many options, Miele’s product training manager, Rosie Clarke explains how each type works and why at Miele, we think Heat Pump models are best.
+With so many options, Miele’s product training manager, Sophie Lane explains how each type works and why at Miele, we think Heat Pump models are best.

 What is a Condenser Tumble Dryer?

 Condenser tumble dryers collect water vapour in a container, which means they don’t need to be installed near a vent or a window.
 They tend to be a fairly inexpensive option to buy, but they are not very energy efficient and so will cost more in the long run.
 They work by moving the hot air created in the drying process into a unit and condense it into water.
 The water is collected and stored in a water tank.
 This needs manually emptying regularly but you can choose to plumb in your dryer and pump the water out through a hose – just like a washing machine.
 Condenser dryers need to be located in a well-ventilated space with an ambient temperature to work effectively.
 They need regular maintenance and the condensing process uses a lot of energy.

 A vented tumble dryer uses a hose to vent away the damp air created during the drying process.
 Vented tumble dryers are usually the cheapest type of dryer, but they can be inconvenient to install as they need to be placed by a window (so you can vent the hose through it) or an exterior wall, (so you can drill a hole to vent outside).
 You might want to organise professional installation and be prepared for very high running costs.